J.D. Davis Player Props: Giants vs. Rangers

 J.D.
 Davis At The Plate

-- In 33 games this season (31.4%), Davis has picked up an RBI, and in 12 of those games (11.4%) he had more than one.
-He has also driven in three or more of his team's runs in seven contests.
+- Davis has picked up an RBI in 31.1% of his games this season, with two or more RBI in 11.3% of his games.
+He has also driven in three or more runs in seven contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.